 • To visualize the final product

-Here's an example of a fitness Apple Watch app (on left).
+Here's an example of a fitness Apple Watch app (on right).

 Using rapid prototyping tools helps in identifying problems and questions that may arise such as usability, touch interaction and speed.